Guilt by Association, (Hazard and Somerset, #4), Gregory Ashe

 The same format awaits us in Guilt by Association as the prior books – murdered and/or missing people.
 There are the original suspects.
 Then lots more suspects.
 There’s plenty of questioning.
 Lots of deducing.
 Annoying people raise their hands.
 Cravens gets wheeled out like Hannibal Lecter to say, ‘you boys need to behave’.
 To throw stern looks at Hazard and warn him, ‘you’ll be doing traffic duty’.
 Or, ‘you’ll be sitting behind a desk until the 12th of never’.
 That ‘this isn’t your case,’ for reasons.
 And ‘the Mayor thinks… blah blah blah about you’.
 Poor Cravens, she of the hourglass figure and put-upon ways.
 The female chief is such a token.
 Of course, the guys step in, step up, and do what they do best because they’re local, and they’re awesome: Just ask them.
 They also acquire some more head trauma along the way.
 Hazard gets angry and breaks several phones by throwing them, breaks keyboards by crushing them with his “mitt” hands – I’m not lying – and rips shirts… again.
 He rips off a radio knob in the car.
 Somers gets drunk… again.
 He ties one on in St Taffy’s, the local cop pub… again.
 He loses his shit until they get Hazard, the Somers whisperer.
 And you know what?
 I don’t know how he isn’t hurling all the next day.
 His liver is his superpower.

 I liked the investigation.
 Sheriff Bingham, long ensconced crooked official within the local community, has had half his head blown off while shooting skeet with some of his inner sanctum.
-Apparently they’re were there to shoot the shit but mostly to discuss and support the sheriff in regards to the recall petition.
+Apparently they were there to shoot the shit but mostly to discuss and support the sheriff in regards to the recall petition.
 Conveniently, not one guest seems to have noticed what happened exactly when the sheriff was shot in the head.
+Hmm.
 Then there’s the protestors around the sheriff’s property as well – Wahredua loves a good protest or twenty – headed up by everyone’s favourite eunuch advocate, or is that fetishist?
 Professor Fukuma.
 What does she know?
 She has a gripe with everyone Sheriff Bingham.
 Oh, to listen to her vocalised effluvium once again.
 And because one of the Ozark Volunteers’ members is garnering support as a Sheriff candidate, Naomi Malsho is back again.
 She of the hate-filled, unbridled self expression.
 However, they add colour to the events and the investigation.
 I wasn’t so happy in the beginning with a suspect in absentia as part of the plot, that happened in the first Borealis book as well, but I think I should just smile and shut up for now because I’m sure we’ll get more about the Ozark’s finest, the Rutters, soon enough.
-The ones that look like they came “out of a goat.”
+The ones that look like they ‘came out of a goat.’
 Apparently.
-Which, I have to be honest, made me laugh.
+Which, to be honest, made me laugh.
 Speaking of laughing, the humour in this book hits the mark.
 Before this particular series book I didn’t find much to be especially humorous.
 Bitter, twisted, angering, nasty, teasing, promising, yes.
 Funny?
 Not really.
 But this book changed that.

 I was cheering for the romance.
 It seems to be falling into place slowly, and quite rightly so given the MC’s history.
 I felt the love.
 I had one moment where I clutched my goddamned chest.
 I’ve turned into a caricature of a romance reader, and for all this series is spruiked as gay fiction – it is – it is also very much a teasing and touching, long-game – as in I’ve loved him for twenty years – romance.